New Pokemon Snap: Explore The Pokemon World

 Doubles

 Doubles isn’t a tier.
 It’s a format that most competitive battling uses.
-A double battle is when two Pokemon are sent out at once and battle against two other Pokemon.
+A double battle is when two Pokemon are sent out simultaneously and battle against two other Pokemon.
 You can use a much more comprehensive range of strategies than single battles, the most used format in competitive battling.

 Pokemon must fill multiple roles, and keeping your wits about you in battle is essential to victory.
 Official Pokemon video game tournaments use this format, and double battles are considered the standard in competitive battling.
 Strategies are more in-depth.